Carmen, Agusan del Norte: Geography

 Carmen is strategically located in the Western Agusan Corridor.
-It is bounded on the north by the Butuan Bay, south by Buenavista, east by Nasipit and west by Misamis Oriental.
+It is bounded on the north by Butuan Bay, south by Buenavista, east by Nasipit and west by Misamis Oriental.
 Its rolling hills are planted with different kinds of orchard, where some 500 ha are devoted solely to mango plantations.
 About half of these are fully developed and are already producing sweet mango fruits which are being sold in volume in Cebu and Manila and to neighboring municipalities and Butuan City.